7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Trogir

 Better known as Qarth to Game of Thrones fans (scenes depicting the fictional city were filmed here), Trogir is another coastal gem in Croatia’s travel crown.
-Just 17 miles from Split, Trogir is actually a tiny island with bridges to the larger island of Ciovo and the mainland.
+Just 17 miles from Split, Trogir is actually a tiny island connected to the larger island of Ciovo and the mainland by bridges.

-The town itself is set within centuries-old city walls and is home to everything from Romanesque and Venetian architecture to beautiful Renaissance buildings.
-It’s exactly that which gives Trogir a UNESCO World Heritage listing.
+The town is set within centuries-old city walls and is home to everything from Romanesque and Venetian architecture to beautiful Renaissance buildings.
+This is precisely what gives Trogir a UNESCO World Heritage listing.

 Vis